Null Models and Community Detection in Multi-Layer Networks

 \subsubsection{UK MPs}

 The first dataset consists of twitter interactions between 419 British MPs.
 We consider only those nodes which are connected by at least one connection in all the three layers.
+Then this is the intersection of the largest connected components in the layers.
 This reduces the number of nodes to 381.
 However, there are seven MPs in the trimmed network who do not belong to any major political party (named ``other" in the ground truth).
 Hence we remove those nodes and analyze the network with the remaining 374 nodes.
 The ground truth community assignment contains 152 Conservative, 178 Labour, 39 Liberal democrats and 5 SNP.
 The highly correlated layer-wise degree distribution of this network is presented in Figure \ref{fig:degree}.
-The number of communities detected and the NMI of the clustering result with ground truth for different community detection algorithms are listed in Table \ref{tab:UK}.
+The number of communities detected and the NMI of the clustering result with ground truth for different community detection algorithms based on multi-layer configuration model modularities (optimized using Louvain type algorithm) are listed in Table \ref{tab:UK}.
 Clearly the multi-layer methods perform better than the single layer methods with several of the methods (MNavrg, SDlocal, NG modularity on aggregate graph) obtaining perfect clustering solution.